This is the morning ‘doomsday’ came to Turkey and Syria

 “I’m talking about whole villages, whole areas of cities, destroyed.”

-More than 1,900 people have been killed and thousands injured when the massive earthquake of magnitude 7.8 struck Turkey and northwest Syria, including more than 1,000 in Turkey.
+More than 2,300 people have been killed and thousands injured when the massive earthquake of magnitude 7.8 struck Turkey and northwest Syria, including around 1,500 in Turkey.
 The quake, which hit in the freezing darkness of a bitter winter morning, was also felt in Cyprus and Lebanon.

 Abdalla said his teams were working fast in sub-zero conditions and snow to try to scrabble for survivors.